Hacken Lee: 2000s

 In 2003, 2004 and 2009, Lee partnered with Alan Tam in a series of concert tours around the world, including multiple shows in Hong Kong and Las Vegas.
 Known in English as "Alan & Hacken", the show's Chinese title, "左麟右李", is a play on the Chinese four-character idiom "左鄰右里" which means "neighbor", by using the artists' names homonyms 麟 and 李.
 By the end of 2003, Hacken won the Most Popular Male Singer in TVB Jade Solid Gold Award" for the second time.

 In November 2004, Lee partnered with Joey Yung in a collaboration of a concert, which is better known by another four-character idiom "刻不容緩 (Urgency cannot afford delay)", a play on their names with the homonyms 克 and 容, releasing a single with the same name.
 He was called one of the "New 4 Heavenly King" by Alan Tam.
 In the end of 2004, Hacken swept the awards in music award ceremonies again, including Top Ten Chinese Gold Song by RTHK's "Best Pop Male Artist Award", his live album "Alan & Hacken 2004 Concert" got "10 Guangdong Album Sales Award" by IFPI, and he won the "Best Sales Local Singer" again.

 In 2005, Lee released his fourth Mandarin album Ask About Love, and he started a series of promotion activities in mainland China.
 By the end of 2005, He was the first Chinese artist to release a DualDisc, entitled "Hacken Lee Concert Hall".
-For this album, Universal Music invested over a million dollars, invited 4 Chinese musician to perform the songs of album, moreover, they gave up the general recording mode, moved to the music hall for recording, the CD side using coherent approach to record the live recordings of the songs in surround sound, and the DVD side featured the making of footage.
+For this album, Universal Music invested over a million dollars, invited 4 Chinese musicians to perform the songs of album, moreover, they gave up the general recording mode, moved to the music hall for recording, the CD side using a coherent approach to record the live recordings of the songs in surround sound, and the DVD side featured the making of footage.
 The album was out of stock twice in a week after it launched and sales broke through a platinum figure very soon.
 In December, he won the "Most Popular Male Singer" of TVB Jade Solid Gold Award again, his third such win.
 He then won "My Favorite Singer" award and 5 song awards at "Metro Music Awards".
 On 1 January 2006, he won the bronze prize of the "My Favorite Singer".